ouya/docs/content-review-guidelines.md

 * **Runnable**: The review team will verify the game can be started without immediately crashing.

+* **Save**: The review team recommends that games use a feature for saving in-game progress where applicable.
+If game saving is implemented, the review team will verify that saving functions correctly.

+* **Store**: The review team recommends the game uses an in-game store.
+The review team requires that the in-game store functions properly.

+* **Sound**: The review team recommends the game uses stereo sound.
+Music and sound is required to stop playing if the game is paused when switching back to the `Cortex TV` launcher.

 * **Tutorial**: The review team recommends that the game initially starts with a tutorial about the different game modes in the game.

+* **Updates**: The review team requires that games continue to function after `OTA` updates.
+The review team will let developers know when game breaking issues are discovered when testing `OTA` updates.

 ##Content No-No’s